SevereOverfl0w/Slanted-Hosting/README.md

 ---
 ### Dependancies

-To run the site you will need to have the latest versioni of Sass, NodeJS, bower, grunt, grunt-cli.
+To run the site you will need to have the latest version of Sass, NodeJS, bower, grunt, grunt-cli.

 ---
 ### Starting the website